nuagenetworks/nuage-metroae/README.md

 Feedback and issues should be reported via the Github Issues feature or via email to [Brian Castelli](mailto://brian.castelli@nokia.com).

-## Deprecation notice
-In the near future (date TBD), Metro is going to drop support for using Ubuntu as a deployment target for new VMs, e.g. VSD, VSC, VSTAT, etc. VRS and Dockermon will continue to be supported on Ubuntu 14.04 and Ubuntu 16.04.

 ## Metro Playbook Categories

 ### Core Playbooks